 In first-quarter fiscal 2021, BlackBerry utilized $31 million of net cash in operating activities compared with a cash utilization of $64 million in the year-ago quarter.
 As of May 31, 2020, the company had $312 million in cash and equivalents with $111 million of operating lease liabilities compared with the respective tallies of $377 million and $120 million at the end of the prior quarter.

 Due to uncertainties stemming from the COVID-19 pandemic, BlackBerry did not provide a financial outlook for fiscal 2021.

 How Have Estimates Been Moving Since Then?

-Fresh estimates followed a downward path over the past two months.
-The consensus estimate has shifted -300% due to these changes.
+It turns out, estimates revision have trended upward during the past month.
+The consensus estimate has shifted 44.44% due to these changes.

-At this time, BlackBerry has a poor Growth Score of F, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.
+At this time, BlackBerry has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 BlackBerry Limited (BB) : Free Stock Analysis Report